Update: Moving into 2023, these 10 steps are still found to be as relevant (if not more) today than when this blog article was originally published.

 8. Connect with your community's five largest employers

 Find out who the biggest employers in town are and visit their HR departments.
 Put together a car-buying program for their employees.
 Love those people.
 Bring them treats, and remember their names and birthdays.

 Befriend Five Insurance Agents, 5 Realtors, and 5 Bankers from different companies and send them referrals.
 Create a list for your clients of the people you do business with and let them choose who they want.
 Let your friends know when you’re sending them business.
 In so doing, you become a connector.

 Do the same with Tradespeople, Sports Coaches, Music Teachers and so on.
 You will deposit so much goodwill and social currency that it will pay you back dividends for as long as you want!

 Look for a group that meets 2 - 4 times per month.
 If there isn’t one, consider starting one yourself!
-This is a great strategy for gaining a mentor, accountability partners, or friends that know nothing about the car business, but have skills that will benefit you and vice versa.
+This is a great strategy for gaining a mentor, accountability partner, or friends that know nothing about the car business but have skills that will benefit you and vice versa.